zajitschek/metaanalysis/chapters/chapter3.md

 ### EXAMPLE 1 - using *rotl* package

 We will try to create a simple tree using 10 commonly used taxa (lab model species) from across the tree of life.
-Rotl is an R package (https://peerj.com/preprints/1471/) allowing us to access synthetic phylogenetic tree available at Open Tree of Life database (https://	opentreeoflife.org/).
+[Rotl](https://peerj.com/preprints/1471/)) is an R package  allowing us to access synthetic phylogenetic tree available at [Open Tree of Life database](https://opentreeoflife.org/).

 **Important**: use Latin names, not common names.
 **Notes**: *rotl* crashes on some species lists.
 Also, Open Tree of Life database gets constantly updated with new info, so you can get different outputs at different time-points.